United States Congress: Congressional Budget Office

+Government Accountability Office

+The Government Accountability Office (GAO), is a federal agency within the legislative branch that provides auditing, evaluative, and investigative services for the United States Congress in an independent and nonpartisan capacity.

+The GAO is the supreme audit institution of the federal government of the United States.
+It identifies its core "mission values" as: accountability, integrity, and reliability.
+It is also known as the "congressional watchdog".

+Architect of the Capitol

+The Architect of the Capitol (AOC) is a federal agency within the legislative branch that is responsible for the maintenance, operation, development, construction, building preservation, and property management of the United States Capitol Complex and is accountable directly to the United States Congress and the Supreme Court of the United States.

 Lobbying

 Lobbyists represent diverse interests and often seek to influence congressional decisions to reflect their clients' needs.
 Lobby groups and their members sometimes write legislation and whip bills.
 In 2007, there were approximately 17,000 federal lobbyists in Washington, D.C.
 They explain to legislators the goals of their organizations.
 Some lobbyists represent non-profit organizations and work pro bono for issues in which they are personally interested.

 Partisanship versus bipartisanship

 Congress has alternated between periods of constructive cooperation and compromise between parties, known as bipartisanship, and periods of deep political polarization and fierce infighting, known as partisanship.
 The period after the Civil War was marked by partisanship, as is the case today.
 It is generally easier for committees to reach accord on issues when compromise is possible.
 Some political scientists speculate that a prolonged period marked by narrow majorities in both chambers of Congress has intensified partisanship in the last few decades, but that an alternation of control of Congress between Democrats and Republicans may lead to greater flexibility in policies, as well as pragmatism and civility within the institution.